zentrocdot/InofficialTurtleGraphicsDoc/README.md

 ts = turtle.Turtle()
 ```

-To use Turtle Graphics one need a turtle (screen) object.
+<p align="justify">To use Turtle Graphics one need a turtle (screen) object.</p>

 ## Add Background to the Window

-For adding a background to the window one is using a canvas from
+<p align="justify">For adding a background to the window one is using a canvas from
 tkinter.
-The rectangle canvas is what one needs for this goal.
+The rectangle canvas is what one needs for this goal.</p>

 ```
 bg_color